bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Title: You can add your own title shortcode list of similar posts.
 Just write your own frase in the input with title: "Heading the list of similar posts:".
 Also you can write HTML attribute to this phrase.
 * Display: You can choose the number of posts to show in the input with label: "How many posts to display: ".
 * Display: Enter the text to show if there will be no posts to show in the input with label: "Message if do not have related posts:".

+= Recommended Plugins =

+The author of the Relevant also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=fea5746dc4c898e318c1ab7b6b792328">Updater Pro</a> with more useful features available.
+It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =